 The Battle for Queer Culture in Toronto

-Written by Siobhan McGuirk (UK) Research and collaboration by Michael F. Paré (Toronto)
+Written by Siobhan McGuirk (UK) Research and collaboration by Michel F. Paré (Toronto)

 Friday July 25, 2014 – Fourteen years was a landmark for the Toronto Queer Arts Festival in August 2010.
 The first Pride event in Toronto took place 32 years ago.
 It shows how much the visibility and public acceptance of LGBTQ has grown, and how quickly, that Pride Toronto and to a lesser degree The Toronto .Queer Arts and Culture Festival, are each as popular as they are now.

 Of course, there was always a gay scene in Toronto long before then, with bars and cafes situated between drag shows, fetish clubs, alternative nights and cabarets – the type of event now more likely termed queer than synonymous with ‘gay culture’.
 These still attract audiences year-round, but have shifted further out of the spotlight.
 They have become niche.
 The scene, it seems, has been sanitized.

 It follows a common trend in which liberation rallies commemorating the Stonewall Riots have become Pride parades with organizers able to erect fences and charge entry fees.
 Pride movements have emerged to bite back, with radical politics and declarations of inclusivity.

 For its part, Toronto Queer Arts Festival proudly proclaims that only 50% of its audience is defined as lesbian or gay.
 It is a celebration of diversity.